iamaaditya/iamaaditya.github.io/_posts/2016-04-04-Visual-question-answering-demo-in-python-notebook.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="Model-Idea">Model Idea<a class="anchor-link" href="#Model-Idea">&#182;</a></h2><p>This uses a classical CNN-LSTM  model like shown below, where Image features and language features are computed separetely and combined together and a multi-layer perceptron is trained on the combined features.</p>
+<h2 id="Model-Idea">Model Idea<a class="anchor-link" href="#Model-Idea">&#182;</a></h2><p>This uses a classical CNN-LSTM  model like shown below, where Image features and language features are computed separately and combined together and a multi-layer perceptron is trained on the combined features.</p>
 <p>Similar models have been presented at following links, this work takes ideas from them.</p>
 <ol>
 <li><a href="https://github.com/abhshkdz/neural-vqa">https://github.com/abhshkdz/neural-vqa</a></li>